barumau/pandunia/eng/104_viselexi.md

 – What do you want?
 **kua es a table.**
 – What is on the table?

+The possessive interrogative pronoun is created regularly.

+**hu su**
+– whose

 Adjectives are questioned with **kua li**.